kovertopz/libGDX-LWJGL-Audio/README.md

 libGDX-LWJGL-Audio
 ==================

-The audio package from gdx-backend-lwjgl and interfaces from libGDX.
+The audio package from gdx-backend-lwjgl and supporting classes and interfaces from libGDX.